-Richard Executive Director/Vice President, Investment Banking Strats Investment Banking division, New York
+Richard Managing Director, Investment Banking Strats Investment Banking Division, New York

 Part of the fun of working at Goldman Sachs is not knowing what’s right around the corner.